shahinalom9343/Tourist-Management-Client/README.md

 5. Implementation of dark and light mode here.
 6. Uses of Raleway google fonts here
 7. Selected category : "Southeast Asia"
+8. Used packages are :
+   a.
+Swiper.js
+   b.
+AOS animation
+   c.
+React lottie etc